Wayfiding/node-docker/README.md

 - AWS or any cloud company

 ## Tools
-For this projects and studies were used this tools:
+For this projects and studies were used the following tools:

 - Visual Studio code
 - Insomnia